elemel/fungeoneer/chapters/05-knapsack.md

 =xy*DL98kB-/uy7G[#=bxKoAg<JJf[]]=##=[]=3NxkC[##]####[##=uJ0W<=lXC+V5zKFLeuzkHw=#
 ```

 This dungeon contains tiles with getters (marked by lowercase letters on the map) and setters (marked by uppercase letters).
 These tiles operate on a registry of compartments in your knapsack.
 As register names are case-insensitive, both `a` and `A` refer to register A. All registers start at zero.
-The registers P, R, S, and T are missing from the knapsack and the map.
+The system registers P, R, S, and T are missing from the knapsack and the map.
+All registers except the system registers are called user registers.

 Whenever you step onto a getter tile, get a number from the corresponding register, then push that number onto the stack.
 For a setter tile, pop a number from the stack, then set the corresponding register to that number.

-After how many steps do you leave the dungeon?
+After how many ticks do you leave the dungeon?

 ## Example